Table of contents

 - Online travel agents

 Obviously OTAs changed the entire landscape of the hotel industry.
 They made it so much easier for travellers to find and book hotels, and much easier for hotels to reach target audiences.
-Hotels were able to brand build and occupy their rooms like never before.
+Hotels were able to brand-build and occupy their rooms like never before.
 It did come at a price however, with hotels needing to pay OTAs for the privilege of accessing their guests.
-These days, OTAs are a necessary part of a hotel’s sales and marketing strategy.

 - Digital guest experiences